 - Plug the USB side of the ribbon cable into your computer or laptop.
 After connecting to your computer, a blue light will appear on the mainboard, letting you know it’s connected.

-Updating the Printers Firmware
+Updating the Printer Firmware

 We’ll need to install a BLTouch-compatible firmware file to use our auto bed leveling system: